duckworthd/transmogrifier-pelican/content/2013-04-11-subgradient-descent.markdown

 Title: Subgradient Descent
 Date: 2013-04-11 00:00
 Category: optimization
-Tags: sgd, optimization, stochastic, first-order
+Tags: optimization, first-order, subgradient
-Slug: stochastic-gradient-descent
+Slug: subgradient-descent

   Not far from [Gradient Descent][gradient_descent] is another first-order descent algorithm (that is, an algorithm that only relies on the first